|Texas Redbud - Cercis canadensis 'Texensis'|

 These redbud provides a striking pink to reddish purple floral display in April and early May (here, about 35 miles due west of the city of Chicago), before the foliage emerges.
-As an ornamental, the eastern redbud 'Pinkbud' can be used effectively with the white-flowering variety Cercis canadensis 'alba' for a striking floral contrast at the same time in early Spring, and also as the first (or second) of a series of flowering ornamental trees in combination with Serviceberry (Amelanchier), Flowering Dogwood (Cornus florida), Carolina Silverbell Halesia carolina, Crabapple (Malus), Chinese Dogwood (Cornus kousa), and Japanese Tree Lilac (Syringa reticulata) for a floral sequence of ornamental trees with white, or lavendar or red flowers in spring and early summer.
+As an ornamental, the eastern redbud 'Pinkbud' can be used effectively with the white-flowering variety Cercis canadensis 'alba' for a striking floral contrast at the same time in early Spring, and also as the first (or second) of a series of flowering ornamental trees in combination with Serviceberry (Amelanchier), Flowering Dogwood (Cornus florida), Carolina Silverbell Halesia carolina, Crabapple (Malus), Chinese Dogwood (Cornus kousa), and Japanese Tree Lilac (Syringa reticulata) for a floral sequence of ornamental trees with white, or lavender or red flowers in spring.

-Winter-persitent redbud fruit
+Winter-persistent redbud fruit

 Two subspecies of redbud have been identified: Texas redbud (Cercis canadensis var. texensis, pictured here) found in southern Oklahoma, Trans-Pecos Texas, and southeastern New Mexico; and Eastern redbud (C. canadensis var. canadensis) found in the remainder of the range.
 Another native Cercis species, California redbud (C. occidentalis), is found in Utah, Nevada, California and Arizona.